 How You Can Celebrate Constitution Day

-On September 17, Americans are asked to take a moment to learn more about the Constitution’s origins and its interpretations.
+You can take the opportunity on September 17 to learn more about the Constitution’s origins and its interpretations.
 The National Constitution Center remains one of the premier resources for understanding the Constitution.
 You can explore its history on the National Constitution Center website.

-Constitution Day is an opportunity for all of us to become inspired by our shared history and acknowledge those who worked to advance our nation in its earliest days.
+Constitution Day is an opportunity for Americans to become inspired by our shared history and acknowledge those who worked to advance our nation in its earliest days.
 If you are a parent or educator who grew up learning about the Constitution and its importance in school, you can also become a role model by passing along that knowledge to the next generation.

 Here are some ideas for recognizing Constitution Day: